shenwei356/brename/README.md

   -a, --list-abs                  list absolute path, using along with -l/--list -s, --list-sep string           separator for list of found paths (default "\n")
-      --max-depth int             maximum depth for recursive search (0 for no limit) --nr-width int              minimum width for {nr} in flag -r/--replacement. e.g., formating "1" to "001" by --nr-width 3 (default 1)
+      --max-depth int             maximum depth for recursive search (0 for no limit) -N, --nature-sort               list paths in nature sort, using along with -l/--list --nr-width int              minimum width for {nr} in flag -r/--replacement. e.g., formating "1" to "001" by --nr-width 3 (default 1)
-      --only-dir                  only rename directories -o, --overwrite-mode int        overwrite mode (0 for reporting error, 1 for overwrite, 2 for not renaming) (default 0) -p, --pattern string            search pattern (regular expression) -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
+      --only-dir                  only rename directories -o, --overwrite-mode int        overwrite mode (0 for reporting error, 1 for overwrite, 2 for not renaming) (default 0) -p, --pattern string            search pattern (regular expression) -q, --quiet                     be quiet, do not show information and warning -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Ascending integer is also supported by "{nr}"
   -n, --start-num int             starting number when using {nr} in replacement (default 1)